ANTH 170 - Topics in Anthropology

 Semester Offered: Fall

 Introduction to anthropology through a focus on a particular issue or aspect of human experience.
 Topics vary, but may include Anthropology through Film, American Popular Culture, Extinctions, Peoples of the World.
 The department.

-Open only to freshmen; satisfies the college requirement for a Freshman Writing Seminar.
+Open only to first-year students; satisfies the college requirement for a First-Year Writing Seminar.

 Two 75-minute periods.